 Worth suffering the stifling desert heat for, the one-of-a-kind Neon Museum is dedicated to saving and preserving vintage neon signs, the 1996-founded partnership between the Allied Arts Council of Southern Nevada and the City of Las Vegas today an independent non-profit organisation located on Las Vegas Boulevard and Bonanza, exhibiting iconic signs restored to glory as the flux of the Strip has cast them aside.
 An unconventional museum in two parts, the defunct and decommissioned signs of Las Vegas now make their way to the Neon Boneyard—looking more like a scrapyard for crapped-out motors minus the usual pair of mongrels on a chainlink leash keeping out the skiprats.

 Take a walk through a dilapidated but fascinating collection of signs dating back to the 1930s, marvel at the former lobby of the La Concha Motel, designed in the early 1960s by Paul William Revere, restored and transplanted to the museum as its unorthodox visitors centre.
-As is the case with everything here in Sin City, the Neon Museum delivers big for those curious of counterculture, and affirms that the city’s reputation is one shifting with time.
+It’s a reminder of the speed at which the cultural landscape shifts here; while high-rollers may be concerned with how not to bankrupt in Las Vegas casinos, here you can witness a rare fragility of the casinos themselves.
+Nothing is sacred in Sin City.
+As is the case with everything here, the Neon Museum delivers big for those curious of counterculture, and affirms that the city’s reputation is one shifting with time.

 Overseen by a 40-foot-tall fire-breathing praying mantis—originally built for the Burning Man festival and capable of shooting flames six storeys high—the Downtown Container Park houses a selection off offbeat shops, restaurants, bars, and The Dome; an immersive 4K-visual entertainment experience that cocoons viewers with 14 million pixels in a series of ultra-HD, 360-degree imagery.
 Opening the same year Life Is Beautiful debuted, the open-air culture and retail centre is as close to intimate as you’ll find in Las Vegas, and a project with community at its core.
 It is also a lasting example of the impact culture has had on this part of the city—how Tony Hsieh’s art-led vision for a downtown revival may manifest itself over time.